canjs/can-set-legacy/doc/can-set.md

 todoAlgebra.difference( {}, { complete: false } ); //-> {complete: true}
 ```

-These algebra's are typically used internally by either [can-connect] or
+These algebra's are typically used by either [can-connect] or
 [can-fixture] to provide these special behaviors:

 ```js